Living Sweet Moments

 Here’s how we did it:

-I hope you can try this delicious Slow Cooker Dinner Rolls at home.
+I hope you can try these delicious Slow Cooker Dinner Rolls at home.
 If you do, please upload a pic on Instagram and tag me @Livingsweetmoments or use the hashtag #LivingSweet.
 I promise to repost it.

 These buttery Slow Cooker Dinner Rolls do not require proofing and are sweet, soft and delicious.
 Perfect to serve with dinner or with jam at breakfast.

-Print
+Print Recipe

 Easy Slow Cooker Dinner Rolls